 In October 2008, a federal court ruled that unconstitutional and life-threatening conditions in the jails necessitate federal court oversight to ensure that Sheriff Joe Arpaio and other county officials maintain safe and humane conditions and provide the thousands of detainees held there basic levels of medical and mental health care.
 And in 2010, a federal appeals court ruled that Arpaio and county officials are required to abide by a federal district court order mandating that they fix unconstitutional conditions in the jails that jeopardize the health and safety of prisoners.

 Despite this victory, the thousands of men and women who are booked into MSCO jails each year remain at risk.
 In 2011, Ernesto "Marty" Atencio died after being severely beaten and Tased by deputies shortly after he was booked into the 4th Avenue Jail in downtown Phoenix.
-Atencio’s death is the latest in a string of highly publicized fatalities at Maricopa County jails during Sheriff Arpaio’s tenure.
+Atencio's death is one in a string of highly publicized fatalities at Maricopa County jails during Sheriff Arpaio's tenure.
 To date, the county has paid out tens of millions to settle wrongful injury and death lawsuits brought on behalf of Maricopa County inmates and their families.